Adapting LLaMA Decoder to Vision Transformer: Experiments

 Beyond ImageNet accuracy, we also examined iLLaMA's calibration properties and shape-texture bias for a more detailed evaluation, following~\cite{vishniakov2023convnet}.
 Besides iLLaMA, we also explore two prevalent architectures, \ie, ConvNeXt~\cite{liu2022convnet} and DeiT3~\cite{touvron2022deit}, representing ConvNets and Transformers, respectively.
 We apply ImageNet-21K pre-trained and ImageNet-1K fine-tuned models in this section.

 \textbf{Model calibration.} Model calibration represents the relationship between a model's precision and confidence across samples of varying difficulty, \ie, poor-calibrated models tend to produce overly confident yet incorrect predictions, whereas well-calibrated models demonstrate a strong correlation between confidence and accuracy~\cite{guo2017calibration}.
 Calibration is commonly measured using the Expected Calibration Error (ECE), where a lower ECE is favorable.
 ECE results for different models on ImageNet-1K are presented in Table~\ref{tab:beyond}.
-The calibration of iLLaMA is lower than that of DeiT3, suggesting that the output confidence of iLLaMA is more reliable.
-We also plot the reliability diagrams~\cite{vishniakov2023convnet} to intuitively compare the calibration of different models, detailed in Appendix~\ref{sec:8.6}.
+The calibration of iLLaMA is lower than that of DeiT3, suggesting a more reliable output confidence.
+We also plot the reliability diagrams~\cite{vishniakov2023convnet} to intuitively compare the calibration of different models, as shown in Figure~\ref{fig:calibration} of Appendix~\ref{sec:8.7}.

 \textbf{Shape-texture bias.} Shape-texture bias measures the extent to which the model relies on the shape or texture of the image when performing recognition~\cite{geirhos2018imagenet}.
 We generally prefer models to mimic human eye behavior, relying more on shape rather than texture~\cite{tuli2021convolutional, geirhos2020shortcut}.
 We calculate the shape ratio for all models on cue-conflict images and report the results in Table~\ref{tab:beyond}, following~\cite{vishniakov2023convnet}.
 Our iLLaMA shows the largest shape ratio of $41.45\%$ among the three compared baselines, suggesting the potential of the LLM architecture for vision.
-Detailed results can be found in Appendix~\ref{sec:8.7}.
+Detailed results are provided in Figure~\ref{fig:shape_texture_bias} of Appendix~\ref{sec:8.8}.